 [Note: this essay was submitted to the Shell-Economist Prize Essay Contest 2002.
 It didn’t win.
-After taking a look at the essays which did win, I realized my efforts were entirely wasted.
-I find I hadn’t mastered the monologing-cum-self-absorbed mode of writing which apparently was required.]
+After taking a look at the essays which did win, I realized my efforts had been entirely wasted.
+I found that I hadn’t mastered the art of the self-absorbed soliloquy which apparently was required.]

 In the wake of September 11th it goes without saying that the citizens of the countries of the West and in particular the United States will have to forego a degree of liberty in order to provide more adequately for their security.
 And it is not merely a post-9/11 phenomenon: terrorism, the main factor underlying the quest for security, has been around since the 1970s, and other security-oriented problems such as street crime have been moving to the center of the political agenda of their own accord.
 An example of this is provided by the 2002 Dutch elections, in which street crime became perhaps the key issue in the campaign, and in which, ironically, the electoral candidate who had made the most of the need to tighten security, Pim Fortuyn, was murdered just a week before elections were held.
 It seems that broad societal acceptance does obtain for the need to put into place more far-reaching forms of surveillance capabilities entailing some degradation of privacy and liberty in exchange for greater security.
 Such measures include surveillance cameras in public places, identification cards, body searches, and the conscious return to more “shady” intelligence practices which in the United States were made illegal by President Jimmy Carter, as part of his campaign to give priority to human rights in US foreign policy.